Yo2b/merkle_challenge/README.md

 - Try to reduce `Option` and `Option::unwrap()` usage in `HashNode` handling.
 - Implement `serde` (de)serialization traits for `HashTree`, `HashNode` and `HashProof` types.
 - Make a whole hash tree fully compliant and optimized for concurrent access, locking only the part of the subtree actually requiring to be updated, eg. using `RwLock`.

+## Further ideas:
+- The actual `Hasher` implementor used in a concret instantiation of a `HashTree` could be stored at its root level to avoid requiring `Default` constraint trait and allocating a `Hasher` instance each time we need to compute a hash value.
 - Sibling leaves could be linked together to traverse leaves more efficiently, avoiding the whole tree to be left-hand traversed.

 ## Post-mortem
 - A first draft of the `hashtree` crate based on a `HashTree` struct and its underlying `HashNode` enum, generic over any hash functions through the `Hasher` trait and its `Hasher::Hash` associated type, came quite naturally.
-- Although a first idea would have to handle a binary tree with strong links between nodes in order to ease browsing within the tree, especially when computing the path from a node back to the root, eg. making use of `Rc` / `Weak` smart pointers or its atomic variants, I finally managed to keep lightweight `HashNode` variants.
+- Although a first idea would have to handle a binary tree with additional upstream linking between nodes in order to ease browsing within the tree, especially when computing the path from a leaf back to the root, eg. making use of `Rc` / `Weak` smart pointers or its atomic variants, I finally managed to keep lightweight `HashNode` variants with only downstream linking.
 - I spent some time on fine-tuning the `HashNode` upgrade process (to finally keep it stupid simple 🤩) as well as its root-to-leaf path computation (touchy but classy ✌️).
 - I also took time to write exhaustive tests, perhaps too much time, but I am fully confident in the solution.
-- And the last day I focused on refining the `hashtree` documentation and
+- And the last day I focused on refining the `hashtree` documentation and demonstrating the expected behaviour of the client/server in a single `mock` app.
 - So, for lack of time due to work/life/challenge balance and being engrossed in polishing the `hashtree` features, I regretfully have to miss the whole networking part... 🙏

+Here is the output of the `mock` app:

+    Uploading files for backup...
+    File successfully uploaded (checksum: 85e384f69b325d96dd6738a0f7fe5f3d)
+    File successfully uploaded (checksum: d88ccd0e2c1371f644ad3c5b4cb80179)
+    File successfully uploaded (checksum: dfb9867de34ad1703712615aa7161291)
+    Storing local information... (root hash: 51027a6ae89595786aee4a86b53b9e17)
+    Oh noes, file #2 got corrupted on server side!!!
+    Restoring file #0...
+Ok("hello Zama team")
+    Restoring file #1...
+Ok("this is Yoann again") Restoring file #2...
+Err("File is corrupted!")
+    Restoring file #3...
+Err("File not found...")